shiguregaki/sample/02_ESP8266_ppm_reader/README.md

 ESP8266_ppm_reader
 ---

-This code is to read PPM signal value on arudino wifi module(ESP8266).
+This code is to read PPM signal value on Arduino wifi module(ESP8266).
 PPM value is displayed on Arduino IDE serial monitor.

 ![description](/02_ESP8266_ppm_reader/docs/description.png)

 # Description
-I created this code for coding practice, because I would like to have read PPM value, which it is known in RC industry, on arudino wifi module(ESP8266).
+I created this code for coding practice, because I would like to have read PPM value, which it is known in RC industry, on Arduino wifi module(ESP8266).

 # Requirement
 ## Required device